Temavrix/NexaView/README.md

 ANNOUNCEMENT:-
 Going forward ComDash will been renamed to NexaView as part of our larger rebranding initiative.
-As for the project's future: Our Resources at Temavrix are diverted to other new projects so NexaView will be recieving updates less often.
+As for the project's future: Our resources at Temavrix are diverted to other new projects so NexaView will be recieving updates less often.

 NexaView Changelogs:-
-1. Mobile Support: Our Team at Temavrix Have Bought Native Mobile Support with the help of TailwindCSS.
+1. Mobile Support: Our team at Temavrix have bought native mobile support with the help of TailwindCSS which you can view on our live webpage linked above.
-2. Relogin Issues: Now even after reloading or closing the browser you won't have to re-login.
-3. Task Card: Individual tasks are now padded to display seperatedly for ease of viewing.
-4. News Card: News now loads on login (or) entering the dashboard.
+2. Parity fixes for both Small and Large screen devices.
-5. Bug fixes, Code and Aesthetic improvements as usual
+3. Monthly Bug fixes, Code and Aesthetic improvements.

 Code Checks Manifest:-
 All Checks Status: ✅